piktur/vue-cli-plugin-e2e-webdriverio/README.md

   }
 ```

-`WebdriverIO` hooks defined in `<projectRoot>/wdio.conf.js` will be appended to behaviour provided by plugin defaults.
+`WebdriverIO` hooks defined in `<projectRoot>/wdio.conf.js` will be appended to behaviour provided by plugin defaults unless run with alternate `--config`.

 ```js
   // wdio.conf.js